min2ha/ukwa-site/content/target/61495/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis' Foundations of the Future Economic Partnership Speech

 Speech by David Davis on the UK's vision of its future relationship with the EU.
 He seeks to reassure the EU that Britain will not become a rogue state, cutting standards and taxes in order to undermine the European economy.